Towelling 9.4 oz $20

 - Weight: 9.44oz

 - Find it in our Swatch pack

 The most pampered of our fabric ranges, there’s a trick to keeping these needy girls and boys at their fluffiest and most gorgeous, and the secret lies in a stiff brush.
-Every few washes if you feel the fibres stiffening at all, wait till the fabric is dry then give it a loving brush until you feel it relax and return to its pampered self.
+Every few washes if you feel the fibers stiffening at all, wait until the fabric is dry then give it a loving brush until you feel it relax and return to its pampered self.

 Printing on Terry Toweling Fabric